 Students can disclose a disability at any point during the course of their studies.
-The reasonable adjustment duty applies to the individual student from this point of disclosure - regardless of whether the student has a DSS in place.
-In some cases (particularly where disclosure relates to an unseen disability) supporting evidence may be required to help understand the support needs of the individual student.
+The reasonable adjustment duty applies to the individual student from this point of disclosure of whether the student SSP regardless has а in place. ln some (particularly where disclosure relates to an unseen disability) Disability Services will work with students to help them obtain evidence of their disability.
+Supporting evidence may be required to help understand the support needs of the individual student.